 “It brings to mind the Bardo Thodol, the Tibetan Book of the Dead, which I presume you are not familiar with?”, replied Parker.

 “According to this text, a person’s consciousness, severed from the body by physical death, enters a transitional state which can lead either to liberation and Nirvana, or to a new birth.
 To achieve liberation, the surviving consciousness must realize she has now entered the ‘clear light of ultimate reality’.
 If she can embrace it fearlessly, understanding that this ‘light’ and her own essence are one and the same, she may attain Nirvana.

 "But very few ever reach the level of spiritual development necessary to arrive at this insight.
-Most of us will instead experience this reality as an otherworldly domain inhabited by angelic presences and terrifying demons.
+Most of us will instead experience this reality as an otherworldly domain inhabited by angelic presences as well as terrifying demons.